Gran Hotel (TV series): Season 1

-Yet there is more to Diego than what meets the eye.
+Yet there is more to Diego than meets the eye.
 Diego had been in a romantic relationship with Belén, a maid at the hotel.
-She is promoted to floor manager after Christina 'leaves'.
-Belén has been sleeping with Diego and she reveals to Diego that she is pregnant with his baby and if he doesn't want his future wife to know, he needs to provide for them.
-Diego laughs it off and the conversation ends with Diego removing Belén with his power as 'guests have been having troubles with her'.
-He is almost successful but as Belén is leaving, she comes across Andrés.
-Andrés is in love with Belén and he doesn't want her to leave.
-So he tells him mother, Angela, the head housekeeper, that Belén's child is his.
-Angela doesn't like Belén but she wants to protect her son.
-So she goes to Dona Teresa and asks for Belén to be able to stay because she is pregnant with her son's child.
-Dona Teresa agrees and Belén is saved.
-Later, Teresa talks to Belén and they form a contract that Belén would give up her child once it would be born in exchange for some money.
-Andrés is not aware of any of this, and, in fact, not aware about who the father is.
-Diego is surprised and angry to see Belén in the hotel but there is nothing he can do.
-At the same time, Andrés is preparing to raise the child as his own and marry Belén, while Angela is trying to do whatever she can to make Belén's life miserable and get rid of her after she realizes this is all a ruse and Andrés is simply in love with Belén.
+She is promoted to floor manager after Cristina “leaves.”
+Belén has been sleeping with Diego, and she reveals to him that she is pregnant with his child.
+She warns him that if he does not want his future wife to find out, he needs to provide for them.
+Diego laughs it off, and the conversation ends with Diego attempting to dismiss Belén from the hotel, claiming that guests have complained about her.
+He is nearly successful, but as Belén is leaving, she encounters Andrés.
+Andrés is in love with Belén and does not want her to leave.
+He tells his mother, Ángela, the head housekeeper, that Belén’s child is his.
+Although Ángela dislikes Belén, she wants to protect her son, so she asks Doña Teresa to allow Belén to stay because she is pregnant with Andrés’s child.
+Doña Teresa agrees, and Belén remains at the hotel.

+Later, Teresa speaks with Belén and they make an arrangement: Belén will give up her child once it is born in exchange for money.
+Andrés is unaware of any of this and does not know who the real father is.
+Diego is surprised and angered to see Belén still at the hotel, but he can do nothing.
+Meanwhile, Andrés prepares to raise the baby as his own and plans to marry Belén, while Ángela does everything she can to make Belén’s life miserable and get rid of her once she realizes the truth—that Belén is manipulating Andrés, who is simply in love with her.

 At the end of the season, Alicia marries Diego despite being in love with Julio.